 How did things turn out?
 With attentive care, really well.
 Fortunately, Fred now experiences both comfort and excellent vision with scleral lenses.

-The Scleral Lens and Keratoconus Center at Eye Q Optometrist offers scleral lenses to patients from New York City, Scarsdale, Rye , New York City, and throughout New York.
+Eye Q Optometrist offers scleral lenses to patients from New York City, Scarsdale, Rye , New York City, and throughout New York.